 STOP Domestic Violence is a NYS certified program assisting victims of domestic violence, 24 hours a day.
 The main office is located in Plattsburgh (Clinton County) with a satellite office in Malone and Tupper Lake (Franklin County) as well as Westport (Essex County).
-The offices are open from 9am to 5pm, Monday through Friday.
+Clinton County offices are open from 8:30am to 4:30pm, and Franklin and Essex Counties are open 8am to 4pm, Monday through Friday.
 Behavioral Health Services North, Inc. (BHSN) and the STOP Domestic Violence program are dedicated to the creation of a safe, secure environment for those seeking services with us.

 It is the policy of the STOP Domestic Violence program to maintain and promote the highest quality of services to survivors of domestic violence regardless of their actual or perceived sexual orientation, gender, gender identity or expression, health status, race, color, religion, age, marital status, socioeconomic status, national origin, veteran status, immigration status, predisposing genetic characteristics, or disability.
 The STOP Domestic Violence program prohibits harassment of participants based upon any one of the above-mentioned protected classes.

 - Crisis intervention

 - Individual and group supportive counseling